 - 1. Inpatient Staff Meeting Attendance Residents will attend all announced meetings throughout the year to keep up with new policies, procedures, and formulary issues in each area.

-- 2. Pharmacy Shared Governance

-- 3. Medication Safety; Pharmacy and Therapeutics Committee

-- 4. IV Med Guidelines

-- 5. Connecticut Hospital Association
+Residents will be assigned minute-taking on a rotating, monthly basis. - 2.
+Medication Safety; Pharmacy and Therapeutics Committee Residents will be assigned minute-taking on a rotating, monthly basis. - 3.
+Antimicrobial Stewardship Residents will be assigned minute-taking on a rotating, monthly basis.